zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

   This parameter specifies the truststore type.
 The default for this parameter is PKCS12.

-**Notes:**

-* Ensure that you define both the key store and the trust store even if your server is not using an Https port.
+**Note:** Ensure that you define both the keystore and the truststore even if your server is not using an Https port.

 ### SAF Keyring configuration

 You can choose to use SAF keyring instead of keystore and truststore for storing certificates.
 For information about required certificates, see [Zowe API ML TLS requirements](api-mediation-security#zowe-api-ml-tls-requirements).
 For information about running Java on z/OS with keyring, see [SAF Keyring](api-mediation-security#api-ml-saf-keyring).
 Make sure that the enabler can access and read the keyring.
 Please refer to documentation of your security system for details.

-The following example shows enabler configuration with keyrings:
+The following example shows enabler configuration with keyrings.

+**Example:**

 ```
 ssl:
     keyAlias: localhost